lengfei5/mRNA_degradation_kinetics_fitting/README.md

 * Headers in all scripts should probably removed or modified

+* connect the general parameter boundaries (modifiable by used) and gene-specific boundaries (refine the boundaries by the gene data)

 ## Directory structure
 * **run_modelFitting_forAll.R** (#run_modelFitting_forAll.R)-- the script showing how to run the main function and to specify the parameters